 Jesus is a character that is out of place in Islam.
 When you look at Christianity, the attributes of Jesus make sense in relation to their theology about him.
 Jesus being born as a virgin and having no father fits well in the claim of Jesus being the son of God.
 The titles of Jesus don’t make sense in Islam.
 The stories about Jesus we find in the Quran we have found sources for in ancient Syriac documents.

-This article will assume that Jesus was a real person who existed.
-Dr Carrier has written a book “On the Historicity of Jesus” about the evidence against Jesus existing, and he has made some good points, but for the sake of argument, we will take the position that Jesus was a real historic person who lived and died.
+As an aside, this article will assume that Jesus was a real person who existed.
+Dr. Carrier has written a book “On the Historicity of Jesus” about the evidence against Jesus existing, and he has made some good points, but for the sake of argument, we will take the position that Jesus was a real historical person who lived and died.

 Muslims believe that Islam sets the record straight and corrects the misconceptions about Jesus and all the other prophets, but we have to ask, what is the evidence for this?

 The story of Jesus was taken from Christianity in order to make the case for Islam stronger and to appeal to a wider audience.

 Before we get into the points, we need to make it clear that the Quran presents a literal truth.
 For Muslims, the story of Jesus is a literal truth.
 The Quran has many stories in it.
 One of the Quran’s claims of its miraculous nature is that it contains many stories that Prophet Muhammad could not have known.
 It is said that God himself told him these stories: